loochlabs/safari/README.md

 # README #

 Null and Void

 Developed by Steve Coluccio

-LAUNCH INSTRUCTIONS:
+INSTRUCTIONS:

-NaV's launching point can be found in
+NaV's launching point can be found in src/com/mygdx/game/desktop.
+Launch SettingsLauncher.java